selinapan/DH150/README.md

 >
 >
 > Wescom: Evaluation - 3
->> _Good_: The icons are recognizable and expert users will be familiar with the app after using it for some time.
+>> _Good_ - The icons are recognizable and expert users will be familiar with the app after using it for some time.
 >
->> _Bad_: Novice users must be familiar with the terminologies and functions that Wescom provides.
+>> _Bad_ - Novice users must be familiar with the terminologies and functions that Wescom provides.
 This makes it hard for users that are just starting to handle their own finances to navigate easily and quickly.
 There are several logins or security measures that users must remember.
 However, this is also important because users are dealing with money.

 __#7: Flexibility and efficiency of use__
 > Venmo: Evaluation - 2